awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/viewing-CloudWatch-logs.md

 1. Right\-click a Lambda function, and then choose **View Log Streams**\.

    The log streams for the function are displayed in the **Log Streams** pane\.
-For information about interacting with the log events in each stream, see [Working with CloudWatch log events](working-CloudWatch-log-events.md)\.
+For information about interacting with the log events in each stream, see [Working with CloudWatch log eventsWorking with CloudWatch Logs Insights](working-CloudWatch-log-events.md)\.

 ## Viewing log streams with the **Amazon ECS** node<a name="viewing-ecs-log-groups"></a>